 "Yes, Ruth.
 It really is."

-Abe died early the next morning.[1]
+Abe died early the next morning.4

-The point is this.
+Brothers and sisters, we can be certain of this.
 When the Lord allows us to suffer, it's because He intends to do some things in us and through us.